-The school's staff code of conduct] can be found in the staff handbook.
-The aim of the code of conduct is to provide clear guidance about behaviour and actions and responses to low level concerns in order not to place students or staff at risk of harm or of allegation of harm to a student.
+The school's staff code of conduct can be found in the staff handbook.
+The aim of the code of conduct is to provide clear guidance about behaviour and actions and responses to low level concerns in order not to place students or staff at risk of harm or of allegation of harm to a student checks, additional overseas checks (if necessary), verifying identity, taking up references, checking work history and confirming medical fitness for the role.